Virtual Reality

 Who should attend?

 These workshops are for individuals who can affect change and contribute to enabling workspaces.
-This includes, but is not limited to, facilities & estate managers, engineers, architects, departmental and/or institutional leaders and advisory board members.
+This includes, but is not limited to, facilities & estate managers, engineers, architects, departmental and/or institutional leaders and advisory board members, from organisations of any size in different sectors – including research & innovation, hospitality, construction, renewables, and public services such as health & education.

-We invite you to test our virtual building and explore how you might take novel perspectives back to your organisations.
+Experience our virtual building and explore how you might take novel perspectives back to your organisations.

 Each workshop will have a maximum of 8 people using the VR headsets.
 In addition, we can accommodate 8 “observers” who may prefer to take part but not use headsets.
 These individuals will be able to watch simul-casts of users live interactions and/or engage with a 2D version which will be separately available.